chinmaymk/aikit/docs/faq.md

 Each provider supports streaming, and vision-capable models support multimodal inputs.

-**OpenAI-compatible APIs** (like Ollama, LocalAI, etc.) may work with the OpenAI provider, but they're not officially tested, so YMMV.
+**OpenAI-compatible APIs** (like Ollama, LocalAI, etc.) may work with the OpenAI provider, but they're not officially tested, so your mileage may vary.

 _AIKit includes a reference list of available models in the library for convenience, but this doesn't limit what you can use._